Klim Mojave Pro Gloves Review: Best for Trails & Tracks?

 One drawback is that the slim honeycombed plastic shielding won’t prevent injury in high-speed crashes the way solid carbon shields may.
 However, it offers ample bump and thumb protection for 90% of dual-sport and adventure riding.

-Before buying elsewhere, check Revzilla.com for the latest prices and any special offers on the Mojave Pro gloves to score a deal.
+Before buying elsewhere, check Revzilla.com for the latest prices and any special offers to score a deal.

 Their pricing fluctuates, so you may luck out with an awesome bargain.
 And don’t forget their price match guarantee means Revzilla won’t be beaten on price.